Harp: Structure and mechanism

 Harps are essentially triangular and made primarily of wood.
 Strings are made of gut or wire, often replaced in the modern day by nylon or metal.
+Different harps may use catgut, nylon, metal, or some combination.
 The top end of each string is secured on the crossbar or neck, where each will have a tuning peg or similar device to adjust the pitch.
 From the crossbar, the string runs down to the sounding board on the resonating body, where it is secured with a knot; on modern harps the string's hole is protected with an eyelet to limit wear on the wood.
 The distance between the tuning peg and the soundboard, as well as tension and weight of the string, determine the pitch of the string.
 The body is hollow, and when a taut string is plucked, the body resonates, projecting sound.

 The longest side of the harp is called the column or pillar (though some earlier harps, such as a "bow harp", lack a pillar).
 On most harps the sole purpose of the pillar is to hold up the neck against the great strain of the strings.
 On harps which have pedals (largely the modern concert harp), the pillar is a hollow column and encloses the rods which adjust the pitches, which are levered by pressing pedals at the base of the instrument.

+Variations and extension of chromatic range

+Harps vary globally in many ways.
+In terms of size, many smaller harps can be played on the lap, whereas larger harps are quite heavy and rest on the floor.
+Pedal harps tend to be bigger than lever harps.

-On harps of earlier design, a single string produces only a single pitch unless it is retuned.
-In many cases this means such a harp can only play in one key at a time and must be retuned to play in another key.
-Harpers and luthiers have developed various remedies to this limitation:
+On harps of earlier design a single string produces only a single pitch.
+In many cases, this means such a harp can only play in one key at a time and must be retuned to play in another key.
+Harpers and luthiers developed varying techniques to extend the range and chromaticism of the strings (e.g., adding sharps and flats) seen in modern harps: